pragyaai/ndna/_llm/FAQ.md

 CIVIC thus integrates causal inference, topological data analysis, and balanced baselines to distinguish genuine priors from mere artifacts, addressing this critique at both theoretical and empirical levels {% cite scao2022bloom %} {% cite guss2018characterizing %}.

-## Isn't CIVIC fundamentally flawed -- attempting to quantify cultural priors in models that: (i) are just memorizing patterns; (ii) reflect data imbalance rather than culture; and (iii) show divergences due to random noise or scaling effects?
+✶ **Isn't CIVIC fundamentally flawed -- attempting to quantify cultural priors in models that: (i) are just memorizing patterns; (ii) reflect data imbalance rather than culture; and (iii) show divergences due to random noise or scaling effects?**

-This critique aggregates the strongest objections: that CIVIC might be mistaking memorization, data artifacts, or stochasticity for culture.
+➠ This critique aggregates the strongest objections: that CIVIC might be mistaking memorization, data artifacts, or stochasticity for culture.
 CIVIC counters this through rigorous multi-layered mathematical testing:

 1. **Disentangling memorization from epistemic priors.**
    Memorization would lead to shallow latent dynamics.
 CIVIC quantifies epistemic displacement: